Heyimlulu/Paanya/README.md

   - You can also check their guide [here.](https://discordjs.guide/)
 - Register to the Google Cloud platform for the tts commands
 - Register to theses websites to get your API key
+  - Imgur
-  - imgur
+  - Giphy
-  - giphy
+  - Reddit
-  - reddit
+  - Steam
   - RapidAPI for Urban Dictionary
   - Danbooru
 - A PostGreSQL database for the logging feature